thecodingmachine/docker-images-php/utils/README.blueprint.md

 - *amqp* extension is not compatible with PHP 7.3 yet
 - *mcrypt* is not available anymore in PHP 7.3
-- *memcached* is not compatible with PHP 7.3 yet
 - *weakref* is not compatible with PHP 7.3 ([there might not be a version for PHP 7.3](https://wiki.php.net/rfc/weakrefs))
 - *xdebug* is provided in version 2.7.0beta1